apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former VP Dick Cheney says he will vote for Harris**
+**Kamala Harris's pain-free US election campaign faces first crunch moment**

-You can read more about it [here](https://www.npr.org/2024/09/07/nx-s1-5104718/dick-cheney-voting-kamala-harris-trump-election).
+You can read more about it [here](https://www.bbc.com/news/articles/cm2373mz3k2o).

 ## Requirements
 - Python 3.8